chaunnybby7/site-refactor/README.md

 # site-refactor
 Semantic HTML elements like Header, Section, Main, Footer are all present.

-Added missing "id" to search-engine-optimization.
+Added missing "id" to under content section, line 29, to search-engine-optimization.

 Added alt texts to all images.